HortSens-Technologies/ChatNLP/README.md

 ## Contact

-For inquiries or support, please contact us via [hortsens.co/contact](https://hortsens.co/contact).
+For inquiries or support, please [contact us](https://hortsens.co/contact){:target="_blank"}.
+The support of developers like you is highly admired and contributes to making ChatNLP better for everyone, for free.

 ## Copyright Notice